-ARIEL CHU is a Taiwanese American poet and fiction writer from Eastvale, California.
+ARIEL CHU is a Taiwanese American writer from Eastvale, California.
 A member of the Williams-Exeter Programme at Oxford University, she graduated from Williams College in 2017 with a B.A. in English.
 In 2017, Williams awarded Ariel the Hubbard Hutchinson Fellowship for excellence in creative writing.
 In 2019, Ariel received the P.D.
 Soros Fellowship for New Americans.

 Ariel is currently an MFA candidate in Fiction at Syracuse University, where she serves as an Editor in Chief of Salt Hill Journal, edits college application essays, and works as a graduate teaching assistant.